 Pinot Noir 2016

-The wine was small-batch open-vat fermented with regular plunging to maximise skin contact, and aged in a mix of old and new french oak for 18 months.
-The wine has a lovely balance of dark fruits and spice, with silky tannins and great length on the palate.
+The wine was small-batch open-vat fermented with regular plunging to maximise skin contact, and aged in a mix of old and new french oak for 15 months.
+The wine has a lovely balance of dark fruits, spice with just a hint of violets and with great length on the palate.
 The Two Bud Spur Pinots typically age gracefully for many years, and this one will be no exception.